-There are many questions you can ask the translator.
-I listed some of them here.
-The most important thing is to keep asking questions until you are fully satisfied with the answers.
-Especially when it comes to a specialised translation.
+There are many questions you can ask a translator.
+I’ve listed some of them here.
+The most important thing is to keep asking until you are fully satisfied with the answers, especially when it comes to a specialised translation.
 It is your project and your company at stake.
-Just as the translator needs to know your needs and expectations, you must be sure that your documents and trade secrets will be in safe hands.
-According to Alison Doyle, translator job interview questions may range from work experience to interpersonal skills.
+Just as the translator needs to know your needs and expectations, you need to be sure that your documents and trade secrets will be in safe hands.
+According to Alison Doyle, translator interview questions may range from work experience to interpersonal skills.

-Undoubtedly, when it comes to any project, one of the most frequent questions deal with the cost and time.
-However, when you plan to commission translation, remember to ask the translator about the following key issues:
+Undoubtedly, when it comes to any project, one of the most frequent questions deals with cost and time.
+However, when you plan to commission a translation, remember to ask the translator about the following key issues:

 Ask about experience

-Have you worked before on a similar project?
+Have you worked on a similar project before?

 What is your expertise in my niche?